Quisha16/WeatherNow/README.md

 ## Features
 * View current weather conditions (temperature, humidity, wind speed).
-* Search for weather information for any city.
+* Search the weather information of any city.
 * Display weather information in a visually appealing format.

 ## Technologies Used